joshirishikesh14-star/commentor_b5/ARCHITECTURE.md

 ## Conclusion

-CommentSync is built on a solid foundation of:
+Echo is built on a solid foundation of:
 - **Multi-tenant architecture** with workspace isolation
 - **Role-based access control** enforced at database level
 - **Real-time collaboration** via Supabase subscriptions